Transipedia/countTags/BUGS.md

+# [ ] 20180508-01 : Do not stop if no tag given
+ * Add a test to exit if no tag given in tag file or stdin

 # [X] 20180329-02 : No information is output when tag are drop because they are shorter than kmer
  * Output on sdterr, tag shorter than kmer (commit 67546ef9d1ccf).